 (1) "Electrical corporation" means an electrical corporation, as defined in Section 218 of the Public Utilities Code, serving the customers for which the department is procuring power pursuant to this division.

-(2) "Alternate provider" means an entity, other than an electrical corporation, supplying electrical power within the service territory of an electrical corporation
+(2) "Alternate provider" means an entity, other than an electrical corporation, supplying electrical power within the service territory of an electrical corporation as the territory on January 17, 2001.

 (b) The right of a retail end use customer who has not purchased power from an electrical corporation on or after January 17, 2001, to purchase power from an alternate provider may not be limited by this section.

-(c) The commission may limit the right of a retail end use customer who purchases power from an electrical corporation to purchase power from an alternate provider pursuant to this section, but only to the extent the commission determines is necessary to ensure satisfaction of any power purchase obligation or bond obligation incurred by the department under this division to procure power to serve that customer, except that a customer electing an alternate provider during an open enrollment period pursuant to subdivision (h) shall not be subject to this subdivision.
+(c) One year from the effective date of this section and each subsequent year thereafter, the commission shall provide a report to the legislature regarding the efficacy of the policies set forth in Section 80111 in accomplishing the stated intent of this act to provide retail end use customers the greatest possible flexibility in procuring power while ensuring satisfaction of any power purchase obligation or bond obligation incurred by the department and preventing any negative consequences for those customers who continue to be served by the department.